szogabaha/deep-learning-projectWork/README.md

  * "Zoom in" on him / her
  * Make a portrait in a specific painting style

 For example: The input is an image of a building, where the entire building is shown, and a person stands in front of the frontdoor.
-The output is going to be a painting on which  the person is shown and the background it cropped to serve as a proper portrait background.
+The output is going to be a painting on which  the person is shown and the background is cropped to serve as a proper portrait background.